keithlennox/roku-feed/README.md

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?

 ### TO DO
+- Retry x3 and error handling on write to file
+- Do not write a feed to file smaller than 200
+- Errors should contain account and video id
+- All dates should be Roku format
+- Upload series image files and update thumb urls in code
+- Create log file should be changed to console.log()
 - Config file?
 Env file?
 Do not commit to git.
+- Is error handling needed on any other bc custom fields?
+- Search by flag=roku + state=ACTIVE
-- Errors should contain account and video id
+- BC CMS API creds should be re-done and made read only
-- Pub/kill dates are correct format for Roku
 - Add and populate BC custom fields
-- Retry x3 and error handling on write to file
-- Do not write a feed to file smaller than x
-- Upload series image files and update thumb urls in code
-- Is error handling needed on any other fields?
-- Search by flag=roku + state=ACTIVE
-- BC CMS API creds should be read only
 - QUESTION: What is the hard coded value for rating type?
-- QUESTION: Is AgeRating appropriate for the ratings field
+- TS QUESTION: Is AgeRating appropriate for the ratings field?
-- QUESTION: Is first air appropriate for releaseDate and dateAdded
+- TS QUESTION: Is first air appropriate for releaseDate and dateAdded?
-- QUESTION: Are season and ep numbers populated in TS
+- TS QUESTION: Are season and ep numbers populated in TS?
+- AWS: Implement as single lambda function w/ asscoiated folders/files
-- AWS: Error logging + notifications
+- AWS: Error logging (console.error() to std out) + notifications (yes this is possible)
 - AWS: Ability to manually trigger script on demand
-- Create log file - COMPLETE
-- Organize folder/files - COMPLETE (may need to be re-jigged for AWS)
+- Organize folder/files - COMPLETE
 - Handle multiple bc accounts - COMPLETE
 - Check for 2 digit integer on season number - COMPLETE
 - Create separate function folder/files - COMPLETE